 GUI Method to Launch Discord on Debian

-For those who prefer a graphical approach, launch Discord from your desktop environment by navigating to Activities, selecting Show Applications (the grid icon), and clicking the Discord icon.
-Subsequently, Discord appears in your Applications menu automatically after installation.
-However, if Discord is not immediately visible, then use the search function at the top of the application menu and type “Discord” to locate it quickly.
+Launch Discord from your desktop environment by opening Activities, selecting Show Applications (the grid icon), and clicking the Discord icon.
+Discord appears in your Applications menu automatically after installation.
+If Discord is not immediately visible, type “Discord” in the search bar at the top of the application menu.

 Update Discord